Fl4m3Ph03n1x/hangman-v2/text_client/README.md

 - `lib/text_client` is the Public API of this app.
 - `lib/impl` has the implementation logic of the app.
 All the code that can be tested, the *Functional Requirements* are there.
 - `lib/runtime` has the runtime loic or the *NonFunctional Requirementes*.
 This is code that deals with SuperVisors, Genservers, etc.
+- Although this application has access to the code of `Hangman`, it does not launch it.
+Normal applications do this with every dependency, but here because we have `included_applications: [:hangman]`, the dependecy will be compiled, but not launched.
+This is great if we just want access to the API of a dependency, but we do not want to incurr in the overhead of actually running it.